brainiac/MQ2Nav/README.md

 - Split overlay code out into its own plugin
 - Better path planning
 - Switch to TileCache implementation (for dynamic obstacle support)
-- Render paths with MQ2Map
 - Improved door opening behavior
-- Some tiles generate incorrectly using MeshGenerator (duplicate or missing)